digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 `Next Steps <#next-steps>`__

+.. _exploring-the-demo:

 Exploring the demo
 ==================

 .. wip::

-As a result, the CN QS guides may not be a little out of step with the application.
+As a result, the CN QS guides may be a little out of step with the application.
 If you find errors or other inconsistencies, please contact your representative at Digital Asset.

 This section works through a complete business operation within the CN QS.